 For Derrida, retention is a combination of all sorts.
 It is not a simple retention or short term memory of this moment, but an infinite deferral of a past / historical discourse that has always already been influenced by our imagination, memories, and our linguistic-epistemological framework (i.e. how we use words synchronically vs diachronically).
 If I remember correctly, Derrida refers to retention as “Now X” as in “undefined”; and not “A” like in my diagram below.
 Another words, this present moment is only possible through the retention of the words you had just read—which is influenced by your own pre-established historical discourse.
 This is where we see differance taking full effect through its own absence.

 The infinite movement of differance that occurs in our internal conscious mind is the absence of this word that you had just read as you move forward in time.
 Indeed, what allows for a “presence” of meaning to establish is characterized by what had just disappeared into “space” as you read it through time—namely, of what this word is not (as you just read it through time).
-Yet, this disappeared word still nevertheless “appear” to be “present” through our consciousness of temporality via retention (of X), even when it is absent.
+Yet, this disappeared word still nevertheless “appear” to be “present” through our consciousness via retention (of X), even when it is absent.
 This quasi appearance of presence that reveals between the spaces of words as we read this sentence, is what Derrida famously calls, “Spacing” (of time).
 Essentially, meaning is divided by the past and future becoming of time (the words you had just read and the words you are about to read).